-LeanOnMe cushions are helpful for supporting the body and protecting exposed areas during repositioning.
+LeanOnMe cushions are helpful for supporting the body and can protect exposed areas during repositioning.
 They are ideal for individuals at risk of pressure ulcers due to limited mobility, existing ulcers, poor circulation, increased moisture or body temperature, poor nutrition, advanced age, sensory issues, being bedridden, or deteriorated health.
-Studies show that an enclosed position calms anxiety, agitation, and anger, while enhancing relaxation, focus, and clarity.
+Studies show that an enclosed position calms implications related to anxiety, agitation, and anger, while enhancing relaxation, focus, and clarity.
 When is it time to change position?

-People without disabilities make several movements per hour, which help prevent pressure ulcers, contractures, edema, pneumonia, and pain.
+People without disabilities make several movements per hour, which can reduce risk of pressure ulcers, contractures, edema, pneumonia, and pain.
 Although the best position and frequency for repositioning are not well-defined, it's important to assist those who cannot reposition themselves.
 Frequent repositioning is a top nursing priority.
 It involves pressure redistribution, respiratory function facilitation, and comfort.
 It also allows for a brief skin assessment, focusing on areas over bony prominences like the sacrum, ischial tuberosities, greater trochanters, and heels. whenever possible.